 Dogs who need more space will be wearing a special orange bandanna provided by Camp Dogwood.
 These are not bad dogs.
 When you see a dog wearing this orange bandanna at camp just proceed with caution when approaching, and speak with the human about the best way to handle a dog-to-dog introduction.

 All dog campers at Camp Dogwood are expected to be reasonably well socialized and people/dog friendly.
 However, just like people, our dogs have good and bad days, which need special attention.
 The bandanna program is for the safety and precaution of all campers, including these dogs wearing them… safety first is out top priority!

 Payment & Cancellation Policies

-- Registrations for Spring and Fall camp session are accepted with full payments OR deposits to reserve a space.
+- Registration for Spring and Fall camp sessions are accepted with full payment OR a deposit to reserve a space.

 - Camp fees include housing and all standard programming and meals.

 - SPRING & FALL CAMP CANCELLATION AND PAYMENT TERMS: Spring & Fall Camp registrations can be be paid-in-full with application, or reserved with a $200 deposit.
-There are no reunds, partial refunds or credits made on deposit monies (or $200 of any paid-in-full registration).
-Once registered, camp fees are non-refuldable and non-transferable within of 60 days prior to each session.
+There are no refunds, partial refunds or credits made on deposit monies (or $200 of any paid-in-full registration).
+Once registered, camp fees are non-refundable and non-transferable within 60 days prior to each session.
 There may be TRIP INSURANCE companies willing to cover your Camp Dogwood reservation.
 Consider looking into INSUREMYTRIP.COM to find a suitable plan.

 - RETURNED CHECKS: Any check returned NSF automatically charged a $50 fee.